unbelievableflavour/lottery/README.md

 ## Installation

-first you will need to install elementary SDK
+First you will need to install elementary SDK

  `sudo apt install elementary-sdk`